Mandy4zuki/azukimono/README.md

 - 👋 Hi, I’m @azukimono
-- 👀 I’m interested in madamada
+- 👀 I’m interested in boys and girls,both
 - 🌱 I’m currently learning michaelreeves
 - 💞️ I’m looking to collaborate on fucking nothing
-- 📫 How to reach me,just don't pls
+- 📫 How to reach me,one does not reach me
 - nightmarenightmarenightmarenightmare

 <!---